DeltaCoderr/KarmaBot/README.md

 [![Run on Repl.it](https://repl.it/badge/github/DeltaCoderr/KarmaBot)](https://repl.it/github/DeltaCoderr/KarmaBot)
 [![](https://img.shields.io/badge/discord.js-v12.0.0--dev-blue.svg?logo=npm)](https://github.com/discordjs)
->  A Powerful Discord Bot with a Music System used by 120K+ users and more than 1000 servers.
+>  A Mulitpurpose Discord Bot with a Music System used by 120K+ users and more than 1000 servers.

 Karma Bot is a open source Discord bot coded in JavaScript with [Discord.js](https://discord.js.org) by [DeltaCoderr](https://github.com/DeltaCoderr).